savoirfairelinux/building-inclusive-open-source-software/docs/E-ICO.md

 ---

-### B - What bad accessibility says about our code: a few concrete examples
+### 1.B - What bad accessibility says about our code: a few concrete examples

 Accessibility and inclusiveness in programming have one key benefit : making you think twice about your code.
 As said previously, stumbling into an accessibility issue might mean that you could be doing something better in a different way.